jeanflower/FinServer/README.md

  - Network access: MongoDB clusters can have restrictions on access to certain IP addresses, so failure to connect can be due to attempting to connect from a not-included IP address
  - Unique data keys: MongoDB will maintain uniqueness if it's given keys.
-This app expects the following key to be applied:
+This app requires the following key to be applied:

 ```
 {